Towhid0845/All-About-React-JS/readme.md

 ## Component 🔥

+- React applicationns are entirely make out of components
+- **Building blocks** of user interfaces in React
+- A piece of UI that has its own **data, logic and appearance**.
+- We buid complex **UIs by building multiple components and combining them**
+- Components can be **resused, nested** inside each other, and pass data between them.
 - At first, it is better to add 'import React from "react"'
 - At least, one function (functional Component) need to add in that component.
 - Function name should be Capitalized.